w103csh/GuppyVulkan/README.md

         [![hff](https://user-images.githubusercontent.com/5341766/70402036-3b3db780-19ef-11ea-9885-eb30c486db25.jpg)](https://youtu.be/j3vdii2Hkyc "Guppy - Height field fluid demo")

         The color shaders used in the video are for debugging purposes like making sure normal generation is working correctly, and the simulation is stable and pausable.
-A proper color shader with reflection/refraction/noise is hopefully coming soon...
   * Shadows
     * ~~One direction with PCF softening~~ removed in favor of below.
 Hopefully have a better solution soon.
     * Point lights that generate a dynamic depth cube map array using geometry shader - *click image for video link*